webdevsint/mango-v2/README.md

 ### Creating New Documents:

-Open up a terminal and and type the following command:
+Open up a terminal in the root directory and and type the following command:

 ```
 npm run new-doc